 - Establish a compact between the parent and school outlining expectations.

 - Share information with parents on their child’s progress and progress of the school toward the accomplishments of goals set forth in the plan.

 - Inform parents when schools have sanctions placed on them due to not meeting the AYP standards.

 This Year’s Title One Funds at Windsor Hill Arts Infused…

-- This year our Title One funds will provide Literacy Interventionists for K-5thgrade levels as well as a math interventionists for K-2 and 5th grade levels.
+- Our Title One funds will provide Literacy Interventions for K-5thgrade levels as well as a math intervention for K-5th grade levels.

-- Our funds this year paid for instructional materials to be used in math and reading in all grade levels.
+- Instructional materials to be used in math and reading for all grade levels